vibhash1083/Problem-Solving/SlidingWindow.md

     ii) A window among candidate solutions with further constraints

 ## Observations
-i) Only linear unidirectional movement is required.
-So, array or string remains primary data structure of the problem. ii) Auxialiary data struture needs to be determined for finding candidate solutions as well as the unique window among candidates if asked for.
+1. Only linear unidirectional movement is required.
+So, array or string remains primary data structure of the problem.
+2. Auxialiary data struture needs to be determined for finding candidate solutions as well as the unique window among candidates if asked for.

 ## Sample Problem
 https://leetcode.com/problems/minimum-window-substring/

-Given two strings s and t of lengths m and n respectively, return the minimum window substring of s such that every character in t (including duplicates) is included in the window.
-If there is no such substring, return the empty string "".

-The testcases will be generated such that the answer is unique.

-A substring is a contiguous sequence of characters within the string.

 Given two strings s and t of lengths m and n respectively, return the minimum window substring of s such that every character in t (including duplicates) is included in the window.
 If there is no such substring, return the empty string "".